What's New in Visual Studio 2015

 First, send a frown as described above.
 On the dialog that pops up, you can tag your feedback with either one of the default tags or create your own tag.
 Tags help us route your feedback to the appropriate feature team.
 In the Choose a category drop down list, select the option that represents the issue you’re reporting then follow the steps to reproduce the issue.
 Detailed steps on how to use Visual Studio to report feedback are also available.
 For more information, see Visual Studio Send a Smile Instructions.

-Build cross-platform apps with Visual Studio Tools for Apache Cordova
+Build cross-platform apps with Apache Cordova

 Build apps with native UI using Xamarin in Visual Studio